OpenNebula/docs/source/integration_and_development/references/fireedge_sunstone_dev.rst

 Master File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This file orchestrates the views according to the users's primary group and it's located in ``etc/sunstone/sunstone-view.yaml``.
+This file orchestrates the views according to the user's primary group and it's located in ``etc/sunstone/sunstone-view.yaml``.

 In the following example, all groups have access to the user view and ``oneadmin`` to the admin view also: